 October 22, 1941

 Stanley Mazor was born in Chicago on October 22, 1941.
 He studied mathematics and programming at San Francisco State University.
-He joined Fairchild Semiconductor in 1964 as a programmer and then a computer designer in the Digital Research Department where he shares patents on the Symbol computer.
+He joined Fairchild Semiconductor in 1964 as a programmer and then a computer designer in the digital research department where he developed portions of the Fairchild Symbol computer.
 In 1969, he joined Intel.
-In 1977, he began his teaching career in Intel's Technical Training group, and later taught classes at Stanford, University of Santa Clara, KTH in Stockholm and Stellenbosch, S.A.
+In 1977, he began his teaching career in Intel's Technical Training group, and later taught classes at Stanford, University of Santa Clara, KTH in Stockholm and Stellenbosch, SA.
 In 1984 he was at Silicon Compiler Systems.
 He co-authored a book on chip design language while at Synopsys 1988-1994.
 He was invited to present The History of the Microcomputer at the 1995 IEEE Proceedings.
-He is currently the Training Director at BEA Systems.